Project-Maze-SDL/SDL-Maze-Project/README.md

 ##  Features

- --  Graphical User Interface (GUI): Visual representation of the maze and the solution path. ( SDL Library ) --  Pathfinding Algorithm: Automatically finds a path through the maze. ( DFS and Backtracking ) --  Random Maze Generation: A new maze is generated every time the program runs. ( DFS ) --  Cross-platform: Works on Linux, macOS, and Windows.
+ --  Graphical User Interface (GUI): Visual representation of the maze and the solution path. ( SDL Library )<br>
+ --  Pathfinding Algorithm: Automatically finds a path through the maze. ( DFS and Backtracking )<br>
+ --  Random Maze Generation: A new maze is generated every time the program runs. ( DFS )<br>
+ --  Cross-platform: Works on Linux, macOS, and Windows.

 ---